10 Things to Do in Barcelona in November

 The Sagrada Familia| ©Andreas Mariotti

-Although in November it is a bit colder in Barcelona, if there is one good thing about it, it is that there are far fewer people in the city.
-This means that the great monuments of the city do not receive so many tourists and can be visited more calmly, so do not miss the opportunity and buy your tickets for the Sagrada Familia.
-They cost approximately 35€ and include access to the museum and a downloadable app with audio guide so you won't miss a single detail.
+Although it’s a bit colder in Barcelona in November, the upside is that there are far fewer people in the city.
+This means the city’s major landmarks aren’t as crowded, allowing for a more relaxed visit, so don’t miss out— buy your tickets to the Sagrada Familia.
+They cost approximately €35 and include access to the museum and a downloadable app with an audio guide so you don’t miss a single detail.

-• When: during the whole month of November
+• When: Throughout the month of November

 • Where: Sagrada Familia

-• Price: approximately 34€.
+• Price: approximately €34

 Get your tickets for the Sagrada Familia

-Barcelona temperatures in November
+Temperatures in Barcelona in November

-Aerial view of Barcelona| ©Mariña Sánchez Testas
+Aerial View of Barcelona| ©Mariña Sánchez Testas

-Aerial view of Barcelona| ©Mariña Sánchez Testas
+Aerial View of Barcelona| ©Mariña Sánchez Testas

 Prices in Barcelona during the month of November

-Money in Euros| ©Pixabay
+Currency: Euros| ©Pixabay

-Money in Euros| ©Pixabay
+Currency: Euros| ©Pixabay